In Exercises 9–12, assume that 100 births are randomly selected. ... | Channels for Pearson+

 Calculating Probabilities in a Binomial Distribution

-Significance levels are thresholds used to determine whether an observed result is statistically significant.
-In this case, we assess whether the number of girls (75) is significantly low or high compared to the expected number based on a 50% probability for each gender.
-Common significance levels, such as 0.05, help in making these determinations by indicating how extreme a result must be to be considered unusual.
+The significance level is a threshold used to determine whether a result is statistically significant.
+In this context, it helps to assess whether the observed number of girls (53) is significantly low or high compared to what would be expected under normal circumstances (typically around 50 girls in 100 births).
+A common significance level is 0.05, which indicates that results beyond this threshold are considered statistically significant.

 Recommended video: